 A fairytale for adults.
-Its about five people with an important liaison to one another.
+It's about five people with an important liaison to one another.
 The characters are all avoiding being truthful about the realities of their lives and waiting for some miracle to happen.
-Instead of optimistically continuing their efforts they find asylum in lies and falsities.
-The name suits the plot as all the main characters are wishing a Happy End of their existing problems while not doing much practically to improve their Present.
+Instead of optimistically continuing their efforts, they find asylum in lies and falsities.
+The name suits the plot as all the main characters are wishing a Happy End to their existing problems while not doing much practically to improve their Present.
 This movie is 3rd in sequence of Björn Runge's Trilogy of Liberation.
-Earlier 2 movies are "Daybreak" and "Mouth to Mouth" respectively.
-And the main idea behind all these 3 movies is to portray the lives of people who are trying to liberate themselves from destruction.
+The two earlier movies are "Daybreak" and "Mouth to Mouth" respectively.
+The main idea behind these 3 movies is to portray the lives of people who are trying to liberate themselves from destruction.
 Written by

-Distinctly and precisely directed by Swedish filmmaker Björn Runge, this dense drama which is centred around the lives of five characters, draws a gripping portrayal of a struggling painter's relationship with his caring mother and a young woman's afflicting relationship with her demeaning and abusive boyfriend.
-While notable for it's naturalistic urban milieu depictions, fine editing by Swedish film editor Lena Dahlberg, prominent production design by Danish production designer Jette Lehman and cinematography by Swedish cinematographer Ulf Brantås and the poignant use of colors which expresses the mental and emotional states of the characters, this dialog-driven story about family relations, grief, loneliness, love, betrayal and interpersonal communication, contains some fine music by Swedish actress and singer Ebba Forsberg.
+Distinctly and precisely directed by Swedish filmmaker Björn Runge, this quietly paced fictional tale which is narrated from multiple viewpoints though mostly from the main character' point of view, draws a gripping portrayal of a struggling painter's relationship with his caring mother and a young woman's afflicting relationship with her demeaning and abusive boyfriend.
+While notable for it's naturalistic milieu depictions, reverent and prominent cinematography by Swedish cinematographer Ulf Brantås, production design by Danish production designer Jette Lehman, film editing by Swedish film editor Lena Dahlberg and the poignant use of colors which expresses the mental and emotional states of the characters, this dialog-driven and narrative-driven story about family relations, grief, loneliness, love, betrayal and interpersonal communication, depicts multiple dense and internal studies of character and contains some great and timely music by Swedish actress and singer Ebba Forsberg.

 Was this review helpful to you?